chrisdalke/ros-line-follower-robot/README.md

 I built this small project to sharpen my ROS and OpenCV skills.
 Your mileage may vary; the OpenCV code likely will not work in a different lighting environment.
 The perception system won't generalize since it relies on the line being significantly _lighter_ than the floor, which works in my workspace.

+Check out the robot in action at https://www.youtube.com/watch?v=0DcV46YkHR8.

 ## Architecture

 ```